whiprandolph/bestseller/Part 3 - The Deepest Revolution/03 - The Deepest Revolution.md

 These qualities of personal strength cannot be understated.
 When Haudenosaunee writers described their traditional way of life, they wrote, "universal justice is the product of a spiritually strong society, and many of [our] rules... are designed to create a strong society rather than a strong government."
 When everyone stands for what's right, the government responds to the people.
 When too few stand for what's right, unhealthy cultures result.

 I believe all humans want to be in a culture where they can deeply trust their neighbors.
 What would it take for people to earn that depth of trust?
 For there to be deep trust, there also needs to be deep integrity, and the bravery to do what's right even when it's scary or hard.
 Deep trust requires widespread generosity instead of selfishness.
 Deep trust requires neighbors who seek the truth by cultivating awareness rather than making hurtful assumptions or clinging to rigid dogmas.
-I believe the path to building a healthy culture involves deep training in all these healthy-culture qualities.
+I believe the path to building healthy cultures involves deep training in all these healthy-culture qualities.

 As Okanagan woman Jeannette Armstrong said, "The realization that people and community are there to sustain you creates the most secure feeling in the world..."
 Ultimately, I believe this deep trust comes when everyone in a group commits to acting in service of each other, and in service of the Earth.